 How to Reach

 Tughlaqabad Fort is situated at Mehrauli Badarpur Road in Delhi.
-The best way to reach here is by your own vehicle.
+The best way to reach here is in your own vehicle.
 There’s ample parking space available.

 Tips to Visit Tughlaqabad Fort